 User Administration.
-User administration includes tasks such as changing the out-of-the-box users.
+User administration includes tasks such as allowing non-administrator users to start and stop HP CSA services and changing the out-of-the-box users.

 IPv6 Configuration.
 Configure HP CSA to support IPv6 (both dual-stack and IPv6-only).